 For the year ended June 30, 2022, the Authority recognized OPEB expense of (\$54,596).
-At June 30, 2022, the Authority did not report any deferred outflows of resources or deferred inflows of resources related to the OPEB Plan as they were not considered to be material to the Authority's financial statements.
+At June 30, 2022, the Authority did not report any deferred outflows of resources or deferred inflows of resources related to OPEB Plan as of June 30, 2022 as they were not considered to be material to the Authority's financial statements.